Selling to Move Up

 Elevated active inventory across Metro Vancouver gives buyers choice and widens the gap between homes that sell and homes that linger.
 The region-wide benchmark stabilizing signals cooling, not collapse.

-Source: Greater Vancouver REALTORS® MLS® HPI, March–April 2026 data.
-Numbers refresh monthly.
-Talk to Craig for submarket-level detail on your street or neighbourhood.
+Source: Greater Vancouver REALTORS® MLS® HPI, April 2026 release.
+Last refreshed May 6, 2026.
+Talk to Craig for segment-level detail on your street or neighbourhood.

 Selling at the top of the market?